creachadair/chirp/README.md

 [![CI](https://github.com/creachadair/chirp/actions/workflows/go-presubmit.yml/badge.svg?event=push&branch=main)](https://github.com/creachadair/chirp/actions/workflows/go-presubmit.yml)

 This repository defines Chirp, a lightweight remote procedure call protocol suitable for use over stream-oriented transports like sockets and pipes.
-The packet format is byte-oriented and uses fixed header formats to minimize the amount of bit-level manipulation necessary to encode and decode packets.
+It uses a byte-otiented packet format with fixed headers to minimize the amount of bit-level manipulation necessary to encode and decode messages.

 The specification and its implementation are still in development and should not be considered ready for production use.